carolynvs/community/contributors/devel/help-wanted.md

 Items marked with the `help wanted` label need to ensure that they are:

-- Sufficiently actionable: clear description of what should be done
+- **Low Barrier to Entry**<br/>
-- Tractable for new/casual contributors: there is documentation how that type of change should be made
+  It should be tractable for casual contributors.
+Documentation on how that type of change should be made should already exist.

+- **Clear Task**<br/>
+  The task is agreed upon and does not require further discussions in the community.
+Call out if that area of code is untested and requires new fixtures.

+  API / CLI behavior is decided and included in the OP issue, for example: _"The new command syntax is `svcat unbind NAME [--orphan] [--timeout 5m]`"_, with expected validations called out.

+- **Goldilocks priority**<br/>
-- Goldilocks priority: Not too high that a core contributor should do it, but not too low that it isn't useful enough for a core contributor to spend time to review it, answer questions, help get it into a release, etc.
+  Not too high that a core contributor should do it, but not too low that it isn't useful enough for a core contributor to spend time to review it, answer questions, help get it into a release, etc.

+- **Up-To-Date**<br/>
-- Up to date: Often these issues become obsolete and have already been done, are no longer desirable, no longer make sense, change in priority, change in difficulty, etc.
+  Often these issues become obsolete and have already been done, are no longer desired, no longer make sense, have changed priority or difficulty , etc.

 Related commands: